Six ways that agencies can influence behaviours

 Explore – Understanding the issue and the wider context in which it is sited.
 This needs to include inquiring into how the different stakeholders involved experience things and to understand the behaviour that is being targeted.
 Broad approaches such as systems thinking and systemic design are particularly useful in this setting encourages us to explore inter-relationships (context and connections), perspectives (each actor has their own unique perception of the situation) and boundaries (agreeing on scope, scale and what might constitute an improvement).
 Recognising these various influences is crucial, given the complex ways in which people make decisions.

 Evaluate – If we are to improve the way we look to influence positive change then we need to understand the complex range of factors that affect stakeholder behaviour, and good evaluation provides a way of doing so.
-As David Pollock points out, “although there will always be a healthy tension between evidence-based policy and innovation-based policy, our collective mission should be evidence-based innovation”.
+Although there will always be a healthy tension between evidence-based policy and innovation-based policy, the wider aim should be evidence-based innovation.
 Building the capacity to reflect on action so as to engage in a process of continuous learning is increasingly seen as an important aspect of behavior change, and it is beginning to be used in many models of changing professional practice.
 However, it is not a conscious behavior for many teams, and effort needs to be put in to provide teams with tools that can support reflection.
 These tools are usually known under names such as After Action Review (AAR) or Learning Debriefs, and are used by to capture the lessons learned from past successes and failures, with the goal of improving future performance.

 The complexity and uncertainty of challenges such as welfare, health, crime, employment, education and the environment demand that our systems of governance and our policies be adaptive.
 Policy responses in these areas should be designed to both reflect local contexts and adapt as conditions change.
 In fact, instead of helping, governance and policy that are not adaptive could actually hinder the ability of households, communities and businesses to cope with and adapt to change.
 Frameworks such as the 6 E’s can be seen as a communication tool for the co-design of policies that offer a way to actively engage a range of stakeholders to find solutions for complex water management issues.